-Spend the least on a 2016 BMW X5 sDrive35i, and you'll find plenty to like, but a few things are still missing for your roughly $55,000.
-Making the list are 10-way-power and heated front seats, a panoramic moonroof, navigation with a 10.2-inch high-res screen, a power tailgate, power-adjustable steering column, 9-speaker audio system with HD Radio, and xenon adaptive headlights.
-Unexpectedly, leather seating and a rearview camera cost extra.
-The top-line X5 xDrive50i models add the leather and rearview camera along with 19-inch wheels and luxurious, 20-way-power front seats.
+The basic 2017 BMW X5 sDrive35i comes nicely equipped for the most part, with a noteworthy omission.
+On the standard-equipment list are 10-way-power and heated front seats, a panoramic moonroof, navigation with a 10.2-inch high-res touch screen that's updated to the latest iDrive 5.0 system, a power tailgate, rearview camera, power-adjustable steering column, 9-speaker audio system with HD Radio, and xenon adaptive headlights.
+However, despite the price you don't get leather seats standard.
+Spring for the V8-powered X5 xDrive50i model and you get leather, along with 19-inch wheels and luxurious, 20-way-power front seats.
 Four years/50,000 miles of complimentary maintenance is also standard.

-Two of the things that make a BMW a BMW are its taut handling and precise steering.
-If you’re the type who loves to tackle tight turns and feel like you are one with the car, the X5’s direct steering feel and immediate feedback are addicting.
+Defining characteristics of BMWs are their taut handling and precise steering.
+If you’re the kind of driver who appreciates tackling sharp turns and feeling one with the car, you'll find the X5’s direct steering feel and immediate feedback addicting.

 Under the Hood